programmed509/work-tracker-redux/README.md

 Well this is a web app created to tackle those problems.
 To be precise, it's like Jira(an application for issues and bugs tracking ) but a mini version of that.

 I recommend you to go to "About" section to see the full details of almost all the features to get clear idea about the app.
-And while you are already there why not just check the application. use following credentials to login:
+And while you are already there why not just check the application.
+Use following credentials to login:
 username: user.new
 PIN: 0000

 Live demo:- https://sheltered-gorge-30220.herokuapp.com/

 Following are the features which make this web-app an efficient work manager: